WebAssembly/design/AstSemantics.md

 WebAssembly offers basic structured control flow with the following constructs.
-Since all AST nodes are expressions in WebAssembly, control constructs may yield a value and appear as children of other expressions.
+Since all AST nodes are expressions in WebAssembly, control constructs may yield a value and may appear as children of other expressions.

  * `block`: a fixed-length sequence of expressions with a label at the end
  * `loop`: a block with an additional label at the beginning which may be used to form loops